vcschuni/ogs-public/README.md

   oc apply -f k8s/postgres/cluster.yaml

 Wait for the cluster to start.
 This may take a few minutes

-To delete the cluster and related configs: oc delete postgrescluster ogs-postgresql-cluster oc delete all,configmap,secret,pvc -l app=ogs-postgresql-cluster
 ```

 #### 6. Build and Deploy GeoServer Components: